Fixed Points in Computer Science 2026

 The 12th International Workshop on Fixed Points in Computer Science will take place in Paris as a satellite of the International Conference

-CSL 2026 (Computer Science Logic) on the 23rd and 24th of February 2024 in Paris, France.
+CSL 2026 (Computer Science Logic) on the 23rd and the morning of the 24th of February 2024 in Paris, France.

 News